My Items

 Backcountry

 Andermatt is located in central Switzerland, in one of the snowiest parts of the Alps.
 The resort is part of a string of villages spread along the valley, connected both by the lifts and by the incredible Glacier Express train, which runs throughout the winter despite reaching well over 2000m.
+The lifts link Andermatt to the resorts of Sedrun in the centre of the valley and Disentis at the far end, both of which are mini freeride-meccas in their own right.

 Our accommodation is in Sedrun, which is centrally located, giving easy access both to the big lifts in Andermatt and to the quieter lines around Disentis and Sedrun itself.